saimulhaquesaydi/auto--SERP--scraper/README.md

 ##  Privacy & Security

-- **Local Storage Only**: All data stored locally in your browser
+- **Local Storage Only**: All data is stored locally in your browser
 - **No External Servers**: No data sent to external servers
 - **No Tracking**: Extension doesn't track your activity
 - **Open Source**: All code is visible and auditable

 ##  Limitations

-- **Google Rate Limits**: Google may show CAPTCHAs if scraping too fast
+- **Google Rate Limits**: Google may show CAPTCHA if scraping too fast
 - **Layout Changes**: Google layout changes may affect scraping
 - **Maximum Pages**: Practical limit around 50-100 pages per session
 - **Chrome Only**: Currently only works in Chrome/Chromium browsers